- This event has passed.

 Attendance is free and will include lunch and coffee on both days.
 There will be a number of £50 bursaries for students/unwaged wishing to attend the conference.

 Accessibility: The conference offers support for those with access requirements.
-There are disabled parking spaces available near the building’s front entrance, where there is a wheelchair accessible ramp and a lift to the room on the 3rd floor.
-Please contact email@example.com if you have any additional access enquiries.
+There are reserved parking spaces in the Hawthorne’s car park at the end of the street (on University Ave).
+The front entrance of the Physics Building is accessible via a ramp and there is a lift to the room on the 3rd floor (choose level 3F in the lift).
+Please contact firstname.lastname@example.org if you have any additional access enquiries.

 We will also be live-streaming the event online via Zoom for those who are unable to attend in person.
 Please see instructions for joining the session here (via Google Docs), or inquire for further details.